The image top is looking north along the

 The Gem Rock Museum

-from the square, or you can drive up.
+Square, or you can drive up.

 This is a popular attraction giving

-information of gems found around the world, has
+information of Gems found around the world, has

-a shop with a wide range of jewelry for sale,
+a Shop with a wide range of Jewelry for sale,

-and has a popular cafe /diner.
+and a popular Cafe /Diner.

 1876 of local granite.
-Planning
+Planning permission was

 Castle Cary Holiday

-Creetown.
-The park offers holiday caravans,
+Park offers holiday caravans, pitches for

-Trout Fishery is situated 3 miles
+Trout Fishery is 3 miles south.

-1500s - the town evolved at the mouth of the
+1500s - the Town evolved at the mouth of the

 River Cree where it flows into Wigtown Bay.

-The town was originally known as the
+The Town was originally known as the

 Ferrytown of Cree, as it was where you could